UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson02.rst

 So pylint gives you ways to ignore certain Issues.
 See the pylint docs for the details, but in short:

 You can ignore certain errors for the whole project by putting them in a ``.pylintrc`` file in the dir with your code.
-This is only a good idea for things that really apply to the whole project.
+This is only a good idea for things that really apply to the whole project -- avoid it.

 Disabling a particular message in one file: